If you’re looking to improve and grow your business in 2019, here are five New Year resolutions to consider implementing.

 - Speaking to a business coach or an industry mentor to identify areas to develop professionally.

-- Undertaking online learning to upskill in a subject aligned to your business.
+- Undertaking online learning to up-skill in a subject aligned to your business.
 For example, learn to code for free with Codecademy or do a free HubSpot Academy certification on sales and marketing.

 - Attending industry-related conferences and events.
-They may be general, such as one hosted by the Council of Small Business Australia, to more specific, such as Make Nice, an annual ‘un-conference’ for creative women.
+They may be general, such as one hosted by the Council of Small Business Australia, or more specific, such as Make Nice, an annual ‘un-conference’ for creative women.

 - Undertaking recognised study to expand your business services.
 For example, the owner of a gardening business may study landscape gardening and design to further improve their business offering and capture a new share of the market.

 2. To make your business more efficient.

 There is a range of tools and technologies that can make you more efficient and save your business time and money in 2019.

 - Trello and Slack for team communication and collaboration.
 Tools like these makes it easier to communicate with your team in real time to ensure nothing slips through the cracks.

 - Accounting software, like Xero, QuickBooks and Wave, to streamline accounts and invoicing.
 This gives you more time to spend growing your business rather than working on admin tasks.

 - Cloud computing, such as DropBox, iCloud Drive and Microsoft OneDrive, for easy online storage and accessibility.
 Make it a 2019 resolution to order and file all your business documents for easy access.